Faraja17/tic-tac-toe-in-python/README.md

 I selected Sweigart's model to begin with because I like his logic and his clean concise code.
 He guided me through setting up a grid by creating a dictionary, setting up the printed board through a function, and allowing players to enter moves using a for in loop that iterates 9 times, regardless of a winner.

-My job is to write functions to determine and announce the winner and to end the game in the case of a winner.
-I am also interested in adding a human vs. computer option and eventually translating this game into JavaScript so that I can connect it to HTML and CSS to make it interactive.
+My job was to write functions to determine and announce the winner and to end the game in the case of a winner.
+I am also interested in adding a human vs. computer option and eventually [translating this game into JavaScript](https://github.com/Faraja17/tic-tac-toe-in-js) so that I can connect it to HTML and CSS to make it interactive.

 ### My Code